 Can Steroid-Induced Shrunken Testicles Regain Normal Sizes?

 Side effects from the use of drugs or substances often vanish when a person stops using them.
 The same is true for steroids, in most cases.
-Will atrophied testicles return to their former size when steroids use is stoped?
+Will atrophied testicles return to their former size when steroid use is stopped?

 Once steroid use is halted, natural testosterone production gradually resumes.
 The process is rather slow, but testicles may return to normal within a month.